agda/agda-categories/README.md

 - The basic rule of thumb is that constructions are parametrized over some input in a non-trivial way, whereas instances are not parametrics (like the (large) Category of (small) Categories, the Category of Types and functions, the Category of Setoids, etc.
+- Named modules are often used when multiple structures are in concurrent use; for example, if the 'components' of two categories (say A and B) are used in the same context, then (private) modules A and B are defined for easier access.
+- Components of larger structures use long English names instead of the more usual Categorical 1-Greek-letter short-hands.
+So unitor<sup>l</sup> rather than &lambda; and associator rather than &alpha;.

 ### Organization